YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 ### 32-bit Compatibility

-YJL is for 64-bit systems.
+YJL is for 64-bit `x86_64` systems.
 The base operating system will not provide any 32-bit libraries.

-It *hopefully* will be possible to cross-compile 32-bit libraries to install into `/opt/32-bit` so that things like the Second Life ‘Firestorm’ client viewer can run it, but the operating system is __NOT__ being built with 32-bit compatibility in mind.
+It *hopefully* will be possible to cross-compile 32-bit libraries to install into somewhere like `/opt/32-bit` so that things like the Second Life ‘Firestorm’ client viewer can run on it, but the operating system is __NOT__ being built with 32-bit compatibility in mind.
+Of course it would be even better if applications like Firestorm were ported to 64-bit.

 ### FireFox